openeemeter/caltrack/analysis/monthly/README.md

 #### 2. Set fixed degree day base temperature and calculated HDD and CDD

 Next you calculate total HDD and CDD for the each calendar month in the series.
-CalTrack will use a fixed degree day base for monthly billing analysis.
+CalTRACK will use a fixed degree day base for monthly billing analysis.
 The following balance point temperatures will be use:

 HDD base temp: 60 F